gghidoli/flatlogs/src/tests/from_MagAOX/README.md

 ### Generating the tests

-The generator can be run by either running the python script directly, or calling to the Makefile target.
+The generator can be run by either running the python script directly, or calling the Makefile target.
 They are functionally equivalent.

 To run the generator, do: